swiftlang/swift-evolution/proposals/NNNN-substring-affordances.md

 ## Alternatives considered

-While they have a convenience benefit was well, this is not the primary goal of these additions, but a side-effect of helping avoid a performance problem.
+While they have a convenience benefit as well, this is not the primary goal of these additions, but a side-effect of helping avoid a performance problem.
 In many other cases, the performance issues can be avoided via modified use e.g.
 `Sequence.contains` of a `Substring` in a sequence of strings can be written as